 Conclusion

-While DDPI offers convenience, it’s essential for investors to understand certain things.
-Once Demat Debit and Pledge Instruction facility activates, the broker can debit shares for obligations arising from sell orders.
-It’s optional.
-You can use alternatives like the CDSL TPIN to authorize transactions.
+While Demat Debit and Pledge Instruction offers convenience, investors must understand certain things.
+Once the DDPI facility activates, the broker can debit shares for obligations arising from sell orders.
+However, it is optional.
+You can use alternatives like the CDSL TPIN to authorise transactions.

 DDPI stands for Demat Debit and Pledge Instruction.
 DDPI autorisation allows brokers to debit securities from a client’s demat account for specific purposes.